4thYearVrProject/IRobot_Control/README.md

 ## Installation

-Ensure you have Python 3 installed on your Linux machine (Ubuntu and Kali Linux recommended).
+Ensure you have Python 3 installed on your Linux machine (Ubuntu or Kali Linux recommended).
 For this project, Python 3.9.10 was used.
 To check your Python version, in a command terminal run:

 ```bash